Our role

 Broadly, these powers include:

-• the right to enter a correctional centre, including at any time without notice
+• the right to enter a correctional or youth detention centre, including at any time without notice

-• the right to inspect any documents relating to a detainee or the provision of a correctional service
+• the right to inspect any documents relating to a detained adult or young person or the provision of a correctional service

-• the right to speak to or privately interview a persons at the correctional centre, including detainees with their consent; and
+• the right to speak to or privately interview a person at the correctional centre, including detained people with their consent; and

 • the right to require provision of information or documents.

-The Inspector of Correctional Services is required to provide reports to the Legislative Assembly within 6 months of completion.
+The Custodial Inspector is required to provide reports to the Legislative Assembly within 6 months of completion.